jaemin-shin/FedBalancer/README.md

 ## Notes

 - This repository is based on [Chengxu Yang et al.'s work, FLASH](https://github.com/PKU-Chengxu/FLASH), which is a heterogeneity-aware benchmarking framework for FL based on [Sebastian Calas et al.'s work, LEAF](https://leaf.cmu.edu/).
+We follow the license of LEAF according to the LICENSE.md file.